-Once an employee's 52 weeks of STD benefits have finished, he/she may qualify for LTD coverage that provides him/her with income protection for the duration of his/her disability.
-Since employees pay for this coverage any benefits received from the plan are tax free.
-The formula below is designed to provide eighty-five percent (85%) of an employee's pre-disability net income (up to a maximum benefit of \$8,000/month).
+Once a Faculty Member's fifty-two (52) weeks of STD benefits have finished, they may qualify for LTD coverage that provides them with income protection for the duration of their disability.
+Since Faculty Members pay for this coverage any benefits received from the plan are tax free.
+The formula below is designed to provide eighty-five percent (85%) of a Faculty Member's pre-disability net income (up to a maximum benefit of \$8,000/month).